PranitThomas/Formula-One-Companion-Website/README.md

 The Formula One Companion Website also includes **RaceORama**, an endless collision avoidance game featuring:

-- **F1 Cars as Vehicles**: Play with your favorite F1 cars, dodging obstacles to score as high as possible.
+- **F1 Cars as Vehicles**: Play in an F1 car, dodging obstacles to score as high as possible.
 - **Simple Mechanics**: Intuitive controls that make the game engaging for both casual and avid gamers.

 ---